Over a billion Jacob’s Cream Crackers were consumed in 2013.

 Associated Biscuits dedicated the vast majority of its advertising expenditure to the strong Jacob’s brand from 1972.

-The Jacob’s sweet biscuit product lines, other than the Club, were phased out in the 1980s in favour of the Huntley & Palmer brand.
+The Jacob’s sweet biscuit product lines, other than the Club, were phased out in favour of the Huntley & Palmers brand in the 1980s.

 The Huntley & Palmer name was discontinued in 1990, and all products were relabelled under the Jacob’s brand.